How to Apply for VA Pensions

 - What if the veteran or spouse moves assets into a son or daughter’s name?
 The VA now counts gifts and below market transfers made after 17 October 2018 in calculations of net worth.

 - What if the VA rejects my application?
 The VA permits veterans and survivors to revise and resubmit incomplete applications.
 A VSO can help ensure your application is complete.

 - What if the veteran or surviving spouse passes away before the pension begins?
-If the veteran or surviving spouse has a spouse or children, the VA sends accrued benefits to them.
+If the veteran or surviving spouse has a spouse or children, the VA may send accrued benefits to them.
 The VA only pays accrued benefits up to the amount of the veteran or spouse’s funeral bill.
 For example, if there are $10,000 in accrued benefits, and the burial bill is $8,000, then the children will only receive $8,000 shared between them.
-In such a case, the spouse or child who signs the deceased veteran or spouse’s funeral bill must also be the one to sign the VA application for accrued benefits.
+In such a case, the spouse or child who signs the deceased veteran or spouse’s funeral bill must also be the one who signs the VA application for accrued benefits.
 The VA requires that the spouse or child file this application for accrued benefits within one year of the veteran or surviving spouse’s death.
-Note that these accrued benefits can only go to children, not to grandchildren or to persons of any other relation.
+Note that these accrued benefits can only go to spouses or children, not to persons of any other relation.
 If the veteran or spouse died without a living spouse or children, the VA does not pay accrued benefits.

 What to Learn More?
 Call Jason Coppola (CT Veteran Service Officer) at 203-805-6340.